alpine9000/amiga_examples/010.blit_speed/README.md

 So when the screen changes to color, that's how many scan lines we have used blitting stuff.

-There is a variable in the Makefile that sets the number of colors.
-This automatically creates the correct bitplane and palette data as well as reconfiguring the example.
-So now we can see what impact the number of bitplanes has on blit speed.
+The `NUM_COLORS` variable in the [Makefile](Makefile] sets the number of colors.
+This automatically creates the correct bitplane and palette data as well as reconfiguring the example code.
+So now we can see what impact the number of bitplanes has on blit speed:

-So here we can see the results:

 5 bitplanes
 -----------